 The magical island of Capri has charmed visitors for centuries, from great Roman Emperors to famous playwrights and celebrities of all times: join the island jet set with an exclusive boat trip to Capri from Sorrento.
 On board of an elegant “gozzo”, with an experienced skipper and just 8 guests, you will discover the most beloved island in the world.
 Visit the Blue Grotto and kiss under the Faraglioni sea stacks, swim and snorkel in the clear waters and enjoy some free time on the island to shop in high-end boutiques or have a gelato in the Piazzetta.

-Tour program of the Sorrento coast, Capri and Blue Grotto boat tour – Prime Experience:
+Itinerary – Sorrento, Capri and Blue Grotto boat tour – Prime Experience:

-Pick-up from your hotel and transfer to the port.
+Hotel pick-up and transfer to the port.

-* During the peak season, due to the high number of visitors, the waiting time to enter to the Blue Grotto may be up to 1 hour and 30 minutes.
+During the peak season, due to the high number of visitors, the waiting time to enter to the Blue Grotto may be up to 1 hour and 30 minutes.
 Blue Grotto staff usually ask visitors for a tip, which, however, is not mandatory.

-The price does not include: Entrance ticket to the Blue Grotto, which is € 18,00 per person – Destination fee € 5,00 per person to be paid on the spot – Snorkeling equipment (it is advisable for the customers to bring their own or to buy it new before boarding: € 15,00 mask; € 9,00 snorkel).
+The price does not include: Entrance ticket to the Blue Grotto, which is € 18,00 per person – Destination fee € 10,00 per person to be paid on the spot – Snorkeling equipment (it is advisable for the customers to bring their own or to buy it new before boarding: € 15,00 mask; € 9,00 snorkel).

 Do not forget: Swimsuit – Beach towel – Sunscreen – Sun hat – Camera.